mjr141/odin-recipes/README.md

 A simple recipe website.

 Goal of the project is to build basic HTML chops, working with text, images, and links.
+Also getting a feel for basic styling with CSS.

 Extra tips and tricks learned along the way: